 Blepharospasm is a neurologic disorder that causes uncontrollable muscle movements that causes the eyelids to close or have difficulty opening (dystonia).
 This can affect patients’ ability to see.

-It is a rare disease and is (like sometimes difficult to diagnose.
+It's a rare disease and can be difficult to diagnose.
 Approximately 2,000 people are diagnosed with it each year.

 Symptoms start with uncontrollable eyelid twitching (spasms) that comes and goes.
 It usually starts gradually and gets worse over time.
 As the disease progresses, you may experience constant blinking, and the opening between your eyelids may narrow.
 In advanced cases of blepharospasm, you may not be able to keep your eyes open or may be difficult to open your eyes.

 Blepharospasm does not affect your vision, but it can lead to functional blindness.
 When you cannot keep your eyes open, it limits your ability to perform daily tasks.

 Researchers are still working to confirm its cause.
 Blepharospasm may be due to abnormal electrical activity in the basal ganglia, structures deep within the brain that help control movement.

 Usually people get blepharospasm in middle age, but it can happen to anyone.
 Sometimes dry eye may look like blepharospasm so it is important to see your healthcare provider to rule out other causes for your excessive blinking.
 You could also experience blepharospasm if you take certain medications.
 For example, medications for Parkinson's disease can cause blepharospasm.

 People with certain medical conditions can get blepharospasm.
 These conditions include: